Titanium Beta C: Applications

+It is available from the mill in forms: Ingot, Bloom, Bar, Billet, Seamless Pipe, and Wire.

 Composition

 Beta C is composed primarily of titanium, with relatively large (3-8.5% each) additions of molybdenum, aluminium, zirconium, chromium and vanadium, and smaller amounts (0.3 - 0.005% each) of iron, hydrogen, nitrogen, oxygen, yttrium, carbon, and other elements.

 Designations

 Other designations for Beta C include: